 The Hunter Power Project (Facility) is expected to have a nominal capacity of approximately 660 megawatts (MW) (under ISO conditions) and will be generated via two heavy-duty 'F Class' open cycle gas turbines (OCGT).
-The first OCGT unit is expected to be ready for commercial operation by December 2024, followed by the second unit which shall be ready for commercial operation by January 2025.

 The Facility includes a new 132 kV electrical switchyard.
 The Facility will connect into the existing 132 kV electricity transmission infrastructure located near the Site and is anticipated to be fully operational by the end of January 2025.
 The connecting electrical switchyard will eventually be owned and operated by the Network Service Provider (NSP) (Ausgrid).